This DFID page is no longer current. Instead, see FCDO About us.

 We fund many organisations that are working to end poverty.

-Our Counter Fraud and Whistleblowing Unit (CFWU) is the central point for raising concerns, suspicions and/or allegations of fraud or corrupt practices.
+The Internal Audit Department’s Internal Audit Investigations Section is the central point for raising concerns, suspicions and/or allegations of fraud, sexual exploitation and abuse or other corrupt practices.
 This includes both internal and external cases where DFID funds, assets or interests (including DFID’s reputation) are involved, as well as any breach of the Civil Service Code.

-The CFWU has a dedicated secure email address for raising all concerns and suspicions of fraud: email@example.com
+IAD’s Internal Audit Investigations Section has a dedicated secure email address for raising all concerns: firstname.lastname@example.org

 Alternatively, any concerns can be reported by: